Did you know annually there are 3 million cataract surgeries performed in the United States?

 There are options when it comes to which type of intraocular lens (IOL) or a combination of lenses should be placed in your eyes:-

 Monofocal – Monofocal IOLs are for near focus, mid-distance focus, and distant focus.
 Only one out of three can be selected and after surgery, the focus cannot be changed.

 Multifocal – Multifocal IOLs are designed to provide focus of both distance and near objects, in contrast to monofocal intraocular lenses which have only one focal point and correct distance vision.

 Who may be good candidates for multifocal IOLs?

 Several factors are considered when choosing a lens depending upon your two needs i.e professional and lifestyle.

-Professional needs: If you’re into sports which involves shooting and requires excellent distance vision in both the eyes then multifocal IOL may not be best for you.
+Professional needs: If you’re into sports that involve shooting and require excellent distance vision in both eyes then multifocal IOL may not be best for you.

 Lifestyle needs: If you want to be glass-free under all environmental circumstances then multifocal IOL is best suited for you.